apify/apify-docs/docs/proxy.md

 ---
 title: Proxy
 description: Learn how to anonymously access websites when running web scraping or automation jobs.
-Improves data throughput and efficiency of bots, and enables access to websites from various geographies.
+Improve data throughput and efficiency of bots, and enable access to websites from various geographies.
 menuWeight: 10
 category: platform
 paths: